informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 serialization, rather than a "stringification", also be considered a view?

-[^5]: Though not specified by the Java language, the usual policy is that when a program attempts to write to a file that does not exist, it is created, while if the file already exists, it is overwritten (unless opened in *append* mode).
+[^5]: Though not specified by the Java language, the usual policy is that when a program attempts to write to a file that does not exist, it is created.
+It is specified that if the file already exists, it is overwritten, unless opened in *append* mode.

 <!-- TOC --><a name="load-command"></a>
 ## Loading the game state from file: the `load` command